Fresh Sweet Corn Soup Recipe with Kefir

 Nothing tastes better than fresh, sweet corn kernels in summer.
 But for lactose-intolerant people like me, a sweet corn soup recipe made with cream or milk is out of the question.
 That’s why this summer corn soup recipe is such a unique treat.

-A unique soup recipe with the essence of summer
+A healthy kefir soup with the essence of summer

 When I discovered Green Valley Organics’ lactose-free kefir, I saw a host of possible tangy, kefir-based soups in my future.
 The favorite of my experiments was this fresh corn soup.
 I liked it so much that I even added a version of this tasty soup to my aphrodisiac foods cookbook, Romancing the Stove.